swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 you cannot trust are a liability.

-After some [discussions][d] with [Jake Wharton][jw] and [Michael Bailey][mb], I wanted to summarize a few approaches to improve the reliability of your Android integration tests.
+After some [discussions][d] with [Jake Wharton][jw] and [Michael Bailey][mb], I wanted to summarize approaches that will improve the reliability of your Android integration tests.

 ## Setup a test server